hiteshshimpi-55/Daily.Tech/README.md

 ## Contact

-If you have any questions or need assistance, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or need assistance, feel free to contact us at [shimpihitesh2@gmail.com](mailto: shimpihitesh2@gmail.com).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.